microsoft/vs-streamjsonrpc/doc/general_marshaled_objects.md

 If the RPC server returns a JSON-RPC error response (for any reason), all objects marshalled in the arguments of the request are released immediately to mitigate memory leaks since the server cannot be expected to have recognized the arguments as requiring a special release notification to be sent from the server back to the client.

+Receivers SHOULD ignore unrecognized integers in the `subtypes` array.

 ### Invoking a method on a marshaled object

 The receiver of the above request can invoke `DoSomething` on the marshaled `ISomething` object with a request such as this: